 “I told my son: You don’t need to be in the top three in your class, being in the middle is fine, so long as your grades aren’t too bad.
-Only this kind of person [a middle-of-the-road student] has enough free time to learn other skills.”
+Only this kind of person has enough free time to learn other skills.”

 ~ Jack Ma.